minprog/cs50x-1718-1819/practice/20 modulo/modulo.md

 Do you rember modulo?
 If not have another look at the [lecture notes of week 1](https://cs50x.mprog.nl/lectures/week-1).
 The last section shows an example of the use of modulo.
 Also, take a look here: [https://study.cs50.net/math](https://study.cs50.net/math).
 On slide 8, modulo is explained.

-Before we start programming, let’s do some pen and paper exercises.
+Before we start programming, let's do some pen and paper exercises.

 Give the value of x and y: